10 min read · April 15, 2024

 Do you know selling products on Amazon is a cash-intensive business?
 Since a lot of Amazon sellers are also first-time business operators this fine point is often lost in the conversation.
-Topics such as keywords ranking, reviews, and Amazon product launches normally dominate the conversion.
+Topics such as keyword ranking, reviews, and Amazon product launches normally dominate the conversion.

 Don't get me wrong, these topics are important.
 But in order to make your Amazon business sustainable and scalable, you will need to be able to manage cash flow effectively.
 In this article, we will dive deep into how you can manage your cash flow as an Amazon seller.